biya-coin/biyaliquid-docs/.gitbook/developers-native/examples/exchange.md

 # Exchange

-The `exchange` module is the heart of the Biyaliquid Chain which enables fully decentralized spot and derivative exchange.
+The `exchange` module is the heart of the Biyachain Chain which enables fully decentralized spot and derivative exchange.
 It is the sine qua non module of the chain and integrates tightly with the `auction`, `insurance`, `oracle`, and `peggy` modules.

 The exchange protocol enables traders to create and trade on arbitrary spot and derivative markets.
 The entire process of orderbook management, trade execution, order matching and settlement occurs on chain through the logic codified by the exchange module.

 ## Messages

-Let's explore (and provide examples) the Messages that the Exchange module exports and we can use to interact with the Biyaliquid chain.
+Let's explore (and provide examples) the Messages that the Exchange module exports and we can use to interact with the Biyachain chain.

 ### MsgDeposit